EuclidProtocol/docs/docs/API/Getting Started/Initial Setup.md

 ## 3. (Optional) Get an API Key

 :::note
-If your API usage requires a key (for example higher rate limits or transaction tracking), generate one in the Euclid Developer Portal.
-If you do not have portal access yet, [contact us](mailto:general@euclidswap.io).
+If your API usage requires a key (for example higher rate limits or transaction tracking), [contact us](mailto:general@euclidswap.io).
 :::

 Include it as a header: